vicious-widgets/vicious/README.md

     3rd as total system memory, 4th as free memory, 5th as swap usage in percent, 6th as swap usage, 7th as total system swap, 8th as free swap and 9th as memory usage with buffers and cache

-**vicious.widgets.os**

-  - provides operating system information
-  - returns 1st value as the operating system in use, 2nd as the release version, 3rd as your username, 4th the hostname, 5th as available system entropy and 6th value as available entropy in percent

-**vicious.widgets.raid**

-  - provides state information for a requested RAID array
-  - takes the RAID array ID as an argument
-  - returns 1st value as the number of assigned, and 2nd as active, devices in the array

 **vicious.widgets.wifi**